 From October 2004 employers have been required to follow strict procedures for both disciplinary and grievance matters.
-Despite some loosening of these procedures in April 2009, our Employment Lawyers strongly advise that employers should still take considerable care with regard to procedure on employment law issues.
+That’s why our Employment Lawyers strongly advise that employers should take considerable care with regard to procedure on employment law issues.

-Figures from the Department of Trade and Industry show around 80,000 firms have inadequate or non existent procedures.
+Figures from the Department of Trade and Industry have shown that around 80,000 firms have inadequate or non existent procedures.
 Don’t put your business at risk – take expert legal advice from a specialist Employment Law Solicitor today.

 Had any of these employment law problems?